Northglenn Arts Staff

 Along with serving the City of Northglenn, Dan also freelances as a director, designer, and production design consultant.
 He is a professional member of USITT and a proud company member of Flying V Theater.

-Maddie Morgan (she/her) is the Assistant Technical Director for Parson’s Theatre.
-She works closely with the Technical Director to ensure all technical aspects of a presentation or performance is enjoyable for the audience.
+Maddie works closely with the Technical Director to ensure all technical aspects of a presentation or performance is enjoyable for the audience.
 Whether that means audio, visual, construction, she helps with it all.

-Before joining the Northglenn team, she was a student at Fort Lewis College in Durango, Colorado where she studied technical theater with an emphasis in stage management and psychology.
+Before joining the Northglenn Arts team in 2022, she was a student at Fort Lewis College in Durango, Colorado where she studied technical theater with an emphasis in stage management and psychology.
 During her senior year, she received a grant to help write an EDI statement for the performing arts department at Fort Lewis.
-She also was able to start her own theater company in Durango with her peers and worked as the production manager for a successful three show season.
+She also was able to start her own theater company in Durango with peers and worked as the production manager for a successful three show season.

 When she is not at work, Maddie loves to cook, explore art in and around Denver, and spend time with her friends, family and her cat.